Untitled (collection): Staging and styling

 McQueen worked with Costin to develop the idea of a set that would change from white to black halfway through the show, expressing the collection's theme of contrasts.
 McQueen wanted to incorporate water into the runway, as he and Costin had done with Bellmer La Poupeé (Spring/Summer 1997) two seasons prior.
 They settled on a catwalk made of clear Perspex tanks, as Costin had a connection at Imperial Chemical Industries who could get him custom-sized pieces.
-For the first phase of the show, florescent underlighting made the tanks appear white.
+For the first phase of the show, fluorescent underlighting made the tanks appear white.
 For the second phase, ink was pumped into the water to turn it black.
 Because this process would take several minutes, McQueen and Costin decided to insert a break in the show here.
 The audience would be forced to sit and watch the tanks change color; the two felt this would elevate the presentation into installation art.

 Although the show's name had been changed, McQueen still wanted wanted his "golden shower" of gold-coloured artificial rain to fall on the runway for the second phase.
 Costin recalls him angrily telling Chaudoir "I want that water to look like piss".
 The effect may have been appropriated from Forgotten Innocents (Spring/Summer 1986) by John Galliano; that collection featured delicate white dresses that were styled wet and see-through on the runway.

 Models were styled in a "1960s ingenue" aesthetic, with long false eyelashes and long wigs with choppy fringe.
-In the second phase, because of the rain effect, their mascara ran down their faces, and many of the dresses exhibited a wet T-shirt effect, clinging to the body and becoming sheer.
-Both phases had male models, some of whom wore skirts and corsets in what Watt thought was a nod to the appearance of Mr. Pearl in The Birds (Spring/Summer 1995).
+Eyebrows were hidden, and lips and skin were pale, de-emphasising these features in favour of the exaggerated eye looks.
+The false lashes were made from feathers shaped into fins or bat wing shapes.
+In the second phase, because of the rain effect, the models' mascara ran down their faces, and many of the dresses exhibited a wet T-shirt effect, clinging to the body and becoming sheer.
+Both phases had male models, some of whom wore skirts and corsets in what Watt thought was a nod to the appearance of corsetier Mr. Pearl in The Birds (Spring/Summer 1995).